daxaurora/weather-data-pipeline/ReadMe.md

 `data` holds raw data.
 Sample daily files are in `sample` subdirectory
 `dbdata` holds the Postgres database (empty before first initializing database)
 `documentation` holds detailed information and instructions
-`logs` holds runtime logs and/or error reports
+`logs` holds runtime logs and/or error reports  (may not exist if empty)
 `scripts`  holds scripts used in the pipeline

 ## Quickstart